It is a long page. First the color systems, and then the details of RGB below.

 CMY - In color printing or painting, mixing pigments (paint or ink or dye) is seen as light reflected from the pigments.
 Specifically, seen as the reflected light that was NOT absorbed by the pigments.
 Yellow ink looks yellow because its pigment absorbs the compliment blue.
 In CMY, mixing more colors absorbs more colors of reflected light, so is seen darker, so CMY is called Subtractive Color.
 In CMY pigments, adding more mixed pigment colors absorbs more colors absorbs more and reflects less, so becoming darker (theoretically towards black, but typically becoming a muddy brown instead of pure black, only because the pigments are not perfect absorbers.)
 So in water colors, we see that mixing too many colors becomes dark and muddy.
 Therefore for printed color systems to show dark colors and black better, they also add black pigment, the four inks then called CMYK, K for Key, typically meaning black).
 No pigment at all is seen as the white paper showing through, so printing on colored paper gets complicated.

 CMYK: Printed or painted color technically and ideally would need only the three CMY inks, but which is less precise than RGB because the pigments are not perfect in their light absorption and reflection properties (and we see what is reflected after absorption).
 Ideally equal mixes of the three CMY primaries would absorb all light, reflecting none, which should be Black, but since the inks don’t absorb perfectly, the mixed result is typically more a more muddy color.
 So black ink is added as a helper, so the system is CMY, but the four inks are CMYK.
 The K is for the Key ink (Wikipedia), which is typically Black.
 Black ink ideally (hopefully) absorbs all light, but there's always still a little reflection, the pigments are not perfect absorbers.
 But Black ink alone comes out a little flat (black pigment is not perfect either, and reflects a little too), so CMYK often prints "rich black", which is 100% Black, and 50% each of the other three inks, which absorbs the light better.
 So CMYK is the solution for paint or ink or dye (seen by reflected color).
-And chemical photo printing (the one hour photo machines today) must shine light onto the CMY paper emulsion, so corrective filters can be added to the light to offset any known emulsion dye problems.
+And chemical photo printing (the one hour photo machines today) must project light through the image onto the CMY paper emulsion, so corrective filters can be added in the light path to offset any known emulsion dye problems.
 But pigments of ink and paint don't work that same optical way.
 Printing color is a rather different subject than RGB.

 Black and white are intensities of neutral gray, which are not on the color wheel.
 These color wheels only show the normal brighter shades.
 The color wheel shows for example that equally mixing Red and Yellow makes Orange, or equally mixing Red and Green make Yellow (not quite true in RYB).
 Opposites on the other side of the color wheel are compliments, which means equally mixing should cancel out the color.
 This theoretically results in a colorless shade of gray, which is shown true on the RGB color wheel.
 Regarding White Balance for Color or B&W, see Neutral color in Grayscale below, and of course Correcting White Balance.

 Do pay attention to your selection of color wheels, because some are RGB, but very many commonly available are still traditional RYB, and not all specify which they are.
 Worse, some that are labeled RGB are Not.
+If Red is opposite Green, and if Yellow is Not opposite Blue, then it is NOT RGB.

 To easily identify the type of a color wheel: